NREL/EnergyPlus/design/FY2022/NFP_DuctSizing.md

 ## Overview ##

-Due to complexity of this new feature, it will implement in differernt phases.
+Due to complexity of this new feature, it will implement in different phases.
 Phase 1 will be a preliminary phase of airflow network duct autosizing.
 In this phase, the task will cover autosize duct diameter for a given duct length in simulations with a single air loop and a single conditioned zone.
 This will answer questions and reveal issues that will inform subsequent phases.

 ## Approach ##